qmk/qmk_firmware/docs/feature_layouts.md

     qmk compile -kb dz60 -km default_60_iso

 ### Conflicting Keymaps
-When compiling a Community Layout keymap that has the same name for two or more Community Layouts the target keyboard supports, this can result in the undesired Community Layout keymap being compiled.
+When compiling a <community_layout_keymap> that has the same name in two or more <community_layouts> the target keyboard supports, this can result in the undesired keymap being compiled.

 #### Example Scenario:
-Using the `contra` keyboard in this scenario as it supports the `ortho_4x12` and `planck_mit` Community Layouts.
+Using the `contra` keyboard in this scenario, as it supports `ortho_4x12` and `planck_mit` Community Layouts.

 **keyboard's `info.json`/`keyboard.json`**
 ```json